MonicaKorada1/Vanilla-Javascript-Projects/README.md

 Mini projects built with HTML5, CSS & JavaScript.
 No frameworks or libraries used.

+A Website which contains all of the below projects :

 <table>
   <tr>
     <td> <b> Project </b> </td>